Chris Conley (American football): 2017

 Throughout training camp, Conley competed for the No. 1 wide receiver position after Jeremy Maclin was released to free up cap space on June 2, 2017.
 He competed against Tyreek Hill, Albert Wilson, De'Anthony Thomas, and Demarcus Robinson.
 Head coach Andy Reid named him the starting wide receiver, alongside Tyreek Hill, to begin the 2017 season.

-He started the Kansas City Chiefs' season-opener at the New England Patriots and made two receptions for 43 yards during their 42–27 victory.
-The following week, he caught a season-high four passes for 55 yards as the Chiefs defeated the Philadelphia Eagles 27–20.
+He started the Chiefs' season-opener at the Patriots and made two receptions for 43 yards during their 42–27 victory.
+The following week, he caught a season-high four passes for 55 yards as the Chiefs defeated the Eagles 27–20.
 On October 8, 2017, Conley caught three passes for 46 receiving yards before leaving after suffering an achilles injury.
-The injury occurred when Conley landed after jumping to recover an onside kick in the fourth quarter of their 42–34 victory at the Houston Texans on Sunday Night Football On October 14, 2017, the Kansas City Chiefs officially placed Conley on injured/reserve with a ruptured achilles that effectively ended his season.
+The injury occurred when Conley landed after jumping to recover an onside kick in the fourth quarter of their 42–34 victory at the Texans on Sunday Night Football On October 14, 2017, the Chiefs officially placed Conley on injured/reserve with a ruptured achilles that effectively ended his season.
 In five games and five starts, Conley caught 11 passes for 175 receiving yards.